ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 Before running the Weather Model (:term:`WM`), users should determine which of the :ref:`levels of support <SupportedPlatforms>` is applicable to their system.
 Generally, Level 1 & 2 systems are restricted to those with access through NOAA and its affiliates.
-These systems are named (e.g., Hera, Orion, Derecho).
+These systems are named (e.g., Ursa, Orion, Derecho).
 Level 3 & 4 systems include certain personal computers or non-NOAA-affiliated HPC systems.
 The prerequisite software libraries for building the WM already exist in a centralized location on Level 1/preconfigured systems, so users may skip directly to :ref:`getting the data <GetData>` and downloading the code.